Angle: Distrust of domestically-made vaccines persists even in China, despite rapid increase in infection | Reuters

 Meanwhile, the general public in mainland China has no access to foreign vaccines and has to rely on domestic vaccines such as Sinovac’s “Coronavac” and Sinopharm (China National Pharmaceutical Group).

-Shenzhen doctor Kelly Lei says the Chinese medical community has no problem with the safety of domestic vaccines, but remains skeptical about their effectiveness compared to foreign messenger RNA (mRNA) vaccines. , and talk.
+Shenzhen doctor Kelly Lei says the Chinese medical community has no problem with the safety of domestic vaccines, but remains skeptical regarding their effectiveness compared to foreign messenger RNA (mRNA) vaccines. , and talk.

 “At least half of the doctors and well-educated people wanted to get an mRNA vaccine and refused the Chinese vaccine, but they soon realized they had no choice but to get the Chinese one and accepted it.
 The doctor complained to me that it was useless and a waste of money either way.”